ComPears/compears-data-wrangling/README.md

 python3 main.py
 ```

->The scraped results is stored in the JSONs directory
+>The scraped result is stored in the lidl.json file

-Run the structure py file to resatructure the json file
+Run the structure py file to restructure the file

 ```
 python3 structure.py
 ```

+> The restructured file is stored in the lidl_structured json file